 Schedule your first QBR 90 days after your go live date.
 We recommend doing this during your go live meeting with the customer to ensure all key participants are involved.
 Who should participate?
 All key decision makers.
 This means everyone who was involved in making the decision to sign your managed services agreement.
 Why?
 Because these are the same individuals who will be signing off on ongoing opportunities presented during your QBRs to increase efficiencies in their environment.

 Now, what information is relevant to include in your QBR?
 As the premier Master MSP Collabrance has been the catalyst to growing your MSP profitably.
-One of the many ways we accomplish this is to provide each Managed Services Partner a template with reports based on our solution offering.
+One of the many ways we accomplish this is to provide each Managed Services Provider a template with reports based on our solution offering.
 Here is a sampling from that

 Your Service Level Agreement is the scorecard that you and your customer use to ensure accountability.
 Use this as a baseline for gauging the metrics that matter to your customer.

-The proactive approach is a major reason customers choose to partner with a Managed Services Provider, showcasing how your team remediated those issues is a key component to focus on.
+The proactive approach is a major reason customers choose to work with a Managed Services Provider, showcasing how your team remediated those issues is a key component to focus on.
 User tickets highlight all the issues you resolved and the inbound traffic, equally critical to include in your QBR as these are issues your customer didn’t have to address.

 The ongoing projects that you are working on for your customer should be discussed, with clear goals and milestones established to gauge your progress.
 For example, if they are implementing new technology or software over a longer period of time.